 Thank You River Monitors!
 You are the Key to our Successful Program.

 River Monitors are community members who have become trained in water quality sampling and participate in monthly sampling occasions.
-These incredible volunteers range from high school students to senior citizens, dedicating a year of their time and energy to the river.
-With more than 80 active River Monitors, SYRCL is able to monitor conditions at up to 44 stations.
+These incredible volunteers range from high school students to senior citizens, dedicating nine months of their time and energy to the river.
+With more than 40 active River Monitors, SYRCL is able to monitor conditions at 35 stations throughout the Yuba watershed.
 River Monitors commonly report that their contributions to the program are a rewarding form of volunteerism.
 Many River Monitors have been with the program since its inception.

 The Monitoring Program Grows with our Watershed Community